python/devguide/triaging.rst

 Labels include:

+DO-NOT-MERGE - Used on PRs to prevent miss-islington from being able to automatically merge to pull request.
+This label is appropriate when a PR has a non-trivial conflict with the branch it is being merged into.

 invalid - Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the master branch.
 During competitions, this label casues the